sophiabrandt/amplifyagora/README.md

 This is a clone and coding-along-repo, see [reedbarger/amplifyagora](https://github.com/reedbarger/amplifyagora).

 I rewrote the app to use Hooks and functional components.
 I implemented several custom hooks.
+Example: [`useAmplifyAuth`](https://www.rockyourcode.com/custom-react-hook-use-aws-amplify-auth/).

 ## Tech used